AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ![The generated keypair shown in the UI, whose values are automatically downloaded by the browser](../images/api/getting-started/key-pair-generated.png)

 The final configuration step is to select the product profiles that this integration will inherit its permissions from.
-If you select more than one profile, their permissions sets will be amalgamated for the integration.
+If you select more than one profile, their permission sets will be combined for the integration.

 >[!NOTE]
 >